mcgilldinglab/scSemiProfiler/README.md

 **c,**  Deep Generative Inference\
 In this step we use deep generative models to infer the single-cell data for non-representative samples using the bulk data and the representatives' single-cell data.
-The following infereence command can either be excuted in cohort mode for inferring all non-representatives or in single-sample mode for inferring one target sample using one representative.
+The following inference command will train deep learning models to infer the single-cell data for all non-representative samples.

 ```shell